mparsley1/eo-docs/README.md

 # The ECHOES Earth Observation Processing Service

-### *Develop Earth Observation Algorithms and Automate Processing in the Cloud*
+* Develop Earth Observation Algorithms
+* Automate the processing
+* Process in the Cloud

 The ECHOES Earth Observation Processing Service has be developed to automate the processing of Copernicus data and provide an integrated environment for developing algorithms.